 Identify mechanisms that could potentially provide call authentication for these non-IP scenarios.

 Propose factors that could be considered when evaluating mechanisms for providing call authentication for non-IP connections.

+Editor’s Note: Interactions with diversion, RPH, and RCD could be considered.
+Contributions are invited.

 Evaluation of Non-IP Call Authentication Mechanisms